daniamcode/fenizia/README.md

-# Fenizia - React Application with Flux
+# Fenizia - Frontend React Application with Flux

 This Bootcamp took place at _Skylab Coders Academy_ (Barcelona) from the 6th of July to the 25th of September of 2020.